KTH-LangSec/Dasty/README.md

 Analysis

 * `--forceBranchExec`          : Enable force branch execution.
+* `--onlyForceBranchExec`      : Only do force branch execution runs.
+Requires a previous unintrusive run.
 * `--execFile <file_path>`     : Specify a file instead of a package to run.
 * `--noForIn`                  : Disable `for..in` injection run.
 * `--onlyPre`                  : Only run the pre-analysis phase.